learn-co-curriculum/spring-mod-2-authentication/README.md

 - Next we create a test user using the `User` class that is part of the `org.springframework.security.core.userdetails` package.
 To create a user, we need to provide that user a username and a password.
-  - Note that in Spring 5, we are required to encode the password.
+  - Note that in Spring 5, we are required to secure the password.
 To do so, we will have the `passwordEncoder()` method return a new `PasswordEncoder` instance. `BCryptPasswordEncoder` is the recommended password encoder to use, so we'll return an instance of that implementation.
+We will address password handling and security in a separate lesson later on to better explain this.
-- Even though we have not yet covered authorization yet, we do have to give our user a default "authority".
+- Even though we have not yet covered authorization, we do have to give our user a default "authority".
 We'll explain what that means in a later lesson.
 - Finally, we'll add our new `user` to the `userDetailsService` and then return the `userDetailService`.